-Florida’s stretch of the I-75 has been criticized for dangerous road conditions and reckless drivers, contributing to thousands of road accidents every year.
-Florida saw over 400,000 accidents in 2018, many of which occurred on the I-75, as well as the I-95 and I-4—causing many people to suffer serious injury and even wrongful death.
+Florida’s stretch of the I-75 has been criticized for dangerous road conditions and reckless drivers, contributing to thousands of car and truck accidents each year.
+Florida saw over 400,000 accidents in 2018, many of which occurred on the I-75, as well as the I-95 and I-4 causing many people to suffer serious injury and even wrongful death.

-I-75 accidents are far more frequent then they should be.
+I-75 accidents are far more frequent than they should be.
 With the growing population and the increasing number of tourists passing through and visiting Florida, the I-75 has become notorious for congestion.

 Congestion and drivers who are unfamiliar with the roads can lead to distracted driving, aggressive driving, and irresponsible maneuvers.
 I-75 accidents can lead to severe injury and even wrongful death.

 There are several reasons why accidents occur on the I-75, including reckless driving, defective car parts, and poor road conditions and design.